Career Resources for Veterans

 The Cawley Career Education Center hosts two large career fairs and several niche fairs every year.
 Hundreds of employers attend our career fairs.
 Employers are willing to answer your questions about employment opportunities.
 Career fairs are a great way to browse multiple employers at one time and learn more about the companies in person.

-The Cawley Career Education Center sends out a weekly email called the Career Insider.
-This newsletter keeps you up to date on upcoming events, job and internship application tips and job postings.
+The Cawley Career Education Center sends out a variety of email newsletters on a regular.
+Subscribe to the newsletters you are interested in to keep up with upcoming events, job and internship application tips, and job postings.

 Resumes and Cover Letters

 Cawley Career Education Center’s resume and cover letter guides.
 Take a look when you’re ready to work on your applications.

 Resume Worded gives you instant tailored feedback on your resume and LinkedIn profile.
 Sign up with your Georgetown email address to get access.

 Federal resumes vary in significant ways from private sector resumes.
 For instance, federal resumes are usually longer, as long as two-to-five pages for college students and young alumni.
 Check out our federal resume tips (PDF) to learn more about formatting content and editing federal resumes.
 You’ll also find sample federal resumes and tips at the following sites:

 One of the challenges you may face in writing your resume is how to translate your military experience into terms a civilian employer will understand.
 These tools can help you translate your military experience for civilians.

 - Tips for Translating Military Experience to Civilian Employment